Moulkator/BetterTerrainTool/README.md

 Everything you paint is stored in the map file, so it travels with the map and survives a reload.

-> Tip: **Hide Vanilla Terrain** (bottom of the panel) hides Dungeondraft's own terrain layer and its tool on every level of the map, so BTT is the only terrain you see.
+> Tip: **Hide Vanilla Terrain** (bottom of the panel) hides Dungeondraft's own terrain layer and its tool on the current level, so BTT is the only terrain you see.
+It is saved per level.
+When the vanilla terrain is already disabled in its own tool, the switch reads **Hide Vanilla Terrain Brush Tool** and only hides the tool.

 ---